Buccal bush

 Note(s)This section has been translated automatically.

-Diosphenol is an effect-determining ingredient and has a strong antiseptic effect.
+Diosphenol is the active ingredient and has a strong antiseptic effect.
 Disophenol is excreted renally.

 LiteratureThis section has been translated automatically.